Recent Posts

 Early cannabis use negatively impacts the mental abilities and processes related to knowledge, including memory, judgment, evaluation, reasoning, computation, problem-solving and decision-making — and diminishes long-term function while increasing the risk of addiction.
 The risk of any substance abuse is especially high for young people who start early — age 14 or younger.

-What parents can do to minimize risk
+Parents can minimize risk by:

-- Monitor your child's activities and affiliations.
+- Monitoring your child's activities and affiliations.

-- Teach communication and problem-solving skills.
+- Teaching communication and problem-solving skills.

-- Provide encouragement, praise, love and acceptance.
+- Providing encouragement, praise, love and acceptance.

 - Talk with your child about your concerns.